macey26/100-days-of-code/r1-log.md

 ###R2D15
 I finished of the @wesbos clock for javacript30, created some keyboard shortcuts in sublime text and got some more work done on my javascript calculator.

+###R2D16
+Completed the calculator exercise for the @TheOdinProject and learnt about macros in sublime text

+I have been trying to focus more on what im doing than where I think i need to be.
+Its amazing how much more I am comprehending if i stay in the moment.